kibamail/kibaship/streams-to-webhooks.md

 ## Goals

-- Remove all Valkey/Streams code paths and dependencies from the operator and tests.
+- Remove all Valkey/Streams code paths and dependencies from the operator and tests. ✅ COMPLETED
 - Introduce a reliable, secure webhook notifier used by all controllers to publish lifecycle events.
 - Provide configuration, retry/backoff, metrics, and structured payloads.
 - Preserve at-least-once delivery semantics with idempotent event design.